nfps-dev/nfp-examples/MODULES.md

 NFPs are loaded into the browser as SVG documents, not as HTML documents.
 Consequently `<script>` elements [behave differently](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/script), including the fact that they do not support native ECMAScript modules.

 To work around this limitation, the nfps.dev SDK provides a rollup plugin that rewrites import/export expressions to read from and write to properties on a special object defined in the global scope.
 This allows modules to share data, functions, and objects with each other.
-Modules that reuse exported items from previously loaded ones helps reduce their bundle size.
+Modules that reuse exported items from previously loaded ones benefit from reduced bundle sizes.
 Since the items are already in memory by the time the dependent module loads, re-deriving them or importing them from the same dependency would be redundant and increase that module's bundle size.

 The following sections detail some nuances to working with the NFP module system.